 A different scenario arises when we attempt to discriminate between two different metric theories, i.e., we have two candidate metric theories to describe spacetime and we need to determine which one is correct.
 In this case, the measurement to be performed should have the smallest possible probability of misidentification.
 This is exactly the scenario where minimum error discrimination is used.
 This discrimination strategy allows us to incorporate a priori information in the form of probabilities that we assign to each metric theory to describe spacetime.
 The minimal average probability of misidentifying the metric theories is given by the Helstrom bound Eq.~(\ref{HelstromBoundpurestates}), which in our case becomes

 where $\eta_1$ and $\eta_2=1-\eta_1$ are the a priori probabilities assigned to each metric theory.
 Assuming equal a priori probabilities, the Helstrom bound becomes

 We can compare this strategy with the simple approach based on $O$ Eq.~(\ref{ObservableO}).
 According to this, the detection of the eigenvalue $\kappa^\perp$ ($\kappa$) is interpreted as detecting the state $\ket{\psi_2}$ ($\ket{\psi_1}$).
-Thereby, the average error probability of identifying the state becomes
+Thus, the average error probability for identifying the state is